 I would first like to acknowledge the extreme privilege of having a job during a time that so many do not.
 I also know many are working from home and helping with teaching for remote learners, increasing their own workload by tenfold.

 Regardless of where you are, perhaps you feel a little less energy available to spend on snack preparation.
 I’m out of my apartment quite often for work, and am wearing a mask all day in the clinic.
 Wearing a mask certainly presents a challenge for ease of snacking.
 So having a grab-and-go option is absolutely essential.
-RXBAR embodies the idea of back to basics (my current obsession is their chocolate raspberry flavor).
+RXBAR embodies the idea of back to basics.
 Their ingredient list is simplistic, pronounceable, and just plain tasty.
 With antioxidants from nuts, fiber from whole dates, and protein from egg whites – it truly has the most minimal version of the essentials all bundled up into a bar.
 Scarfed down in seconds, then satiated and energized to tackle whatever comes my way.

 Each and every time I go grocery shopping, I take a look at what’s ALREADY in the pantry.
 Is there a forlorn can of beans in the back?
 Do I randomly have three bags of shredded coconut that you haven’t used?
 Crafting meals from things I already have not only makes me feel like the Picasso of mealtime, but dare I say it’s…fun?